Top 3 Things You’ll Learn

 In 2016, America’s Health Insurance Plans (AHIP) reported that prescription spending in the United States was $337 billion in 2015.
 They projected that by 2020, U.S.-based spending would hit $560 billion.
 That’s a 66% increase over five years.

-If you’re like most employers, when new therapies hit the market, you worry about how the cost of those medications will affect your already strapped budget.
-But did you know the reality for most employers is that just 1% of their members are already driving 40%, 50%, or more of plan costs?
+Like most employers, when new therapies hit the market, your clients likely worry about how the cost of those medications will affect their already-strapped healthcare benefits budget.
+But did you know the reality for most self-funded employers is that just 1% of their members are already driving 40%, 50%, or more of plan costs?

 Some analysts point to the cost of generics and brand name medications as a reason for the increased spending.
 Others believe that the number of prescriptions per person may play a role.
 While those factors are concerning, the major influence is the increasing number of specialty medications and the associated cost.